9623D-Double-Vision/DoubleVisionNB/README.md

 - [x] Whilden

 ### Q3
-In the first match, we played in qualification match 3 against teams 9447G and 88310W while being allied with 3859S.
-We lost this match 92-72.
+In the first match, we played on the red alliance against teams 9447G and 88310W while being allied with 3859S. **We lost this match with 92-72.**
 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/wahs%20first%20match.PNG">

 ### Q5
-In the second match, we played on the blue alliance against teams 9623S and 9623W whilst being allied with 88310U.
-We lost this match 86-72
+In the second match, we played on the blue alliance against teams 9623S and 9623W whilst being allied with 88310U. **We lost this match with 86-72**
 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/wahs%20second%20match.PNG">

 ### Q11
-In the third match, we played on the red alliance against teams 30155B and 71002A whilst being allied with 88310W.
-We won 108-45
+In the third match, we played on the red alliance against teams 30155B and 71002A whilst being allied with 88310W. **We won this match with 108-45**
 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/wahs%20third%20match.PNG">

 ### Q15
-In the fourth match, we played on the red alliance against teams 31055A and 88310U whilst being allied with 9623S.
-We won 94-64.
+In the fourth match, we played on the red alliance against teams 31055A and 88310U whilst being allied with 9623S. **We won this match with 94-64.**
 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/wahs%20fourth%20match.PNG">

 ### Q17
-In the fifth match we played on the blue alliance against teams 3859S and 3859E whilst being allied with 9623T.
-We won 126-60
+In the fifth match we played on the blue alliance against teams 3859S and 3859E whilst being allied with 9623T. **We won this match with 126-60**
 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/wahs%20fifth%20match.PNG">

 ### Q23
-In the sixth match we played on the red alliance against teams 9623T and 9447W whilst being allied with 9623W.
-We won 182-72
+In the sixth match we played on the red alliance against teams 9623T and 9447W whilst being allied with 9623W. **We won this match with 182-72**
 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/wahs%20sixth%20match.PNG">

 ### Q25
-In the seventh match we played on the blue alliance against teams 88310V and 3859D whilst being allied with 3859E.
-We won 106-47
+In the seventh match we played on the blue alliance against teams 88310V and 3859D whilst being allied with 3859E. **We won this match with 106-47**
 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/wahs%20seventh%20match.PNG">

 ### Q29
-In the eighth match we played against teams 9447W and 31055A whilst being allied with 31055B.
-We won that match 142-112
+In the eighth match we played on the blue alliance against teams 9447W and 31055A whilst being allied with 31055B. **We won this match with 142-112**
 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/wahs%20eighth%20match.PNG">

 ### Final Qualifying Standings
-We finished 3rd in overall rankings with a final record of 6-2 in qualifying with 16 WPs, 24 APs, and 544 SPs
+We finished 3rd in overall rankings with a final record of 6-2 in qualifying with 16 WPs, 24 APs, and 544 SPs.

 ### Alliance Selections
 For alliance selections we were selected by team 9623W (WALL-E) who were ranked 2nd with 17 WPs, 48 APs, and 528 SPs and a final record of 7-1.
+We had good team chemistry and had worked well together during our qualifiers.

 ### QF 3-1
 In the first elimination match, we played on the red alliance against teams 3859S and 71002A.
-We won that match 127-28
+We won this match with 127-28
 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/wahs%20ninth%20match.PNG">

 ### SF 2-1